Clonee: Demographics

+Between 2011 and 2022, Clonee village's population almost doubled, from 631 to 1,205.

 Facilities

-There are three public houses and two supermarkets (Aldi & Lidl).
+There is one public house, The Grasshopper Inn, and two supermarkets (Aldi & Lidl).
 Clonee is home to Dunboyne Tennis Club, Clonee United and the Royal Meath Pitch and Putt club.
 The GAA club, Erin Go Bragh, is located in Littlepace.

 'Gateway to Meath' is a public art installation on the N3 Clonee Bypass.
-It features a 2.7m tall bronze man at 4m high bronze gate by the artist Ann Meldon Hugh.
+It features a 2.7m tall bronze man at a 4m high bronze gate by the artist Ann Meldon Hugh.

 Economy

 The Kepak Group, a large food processing company with a turnover in excess of €500 million and employing more than 2000 people in Ireland and the UK, moved its headquarters to Clonee in 1981.

 Facebook datacenters with 300 employees were built from 2018 onwards, powered by Ireland's first private 220kV substation.